 Translated from the Spanish by Fiona Mackintosh and Iona Macintyre

-A thrilling lesbian novel from Argentina, The Adventures of China Iron is a joyously hilarious and thrilling story of sexual discovery and personal freedom.
+A thrilling lesbian novel from Argentina, The Adventures of China Iron is a joyously hilarious and thrilling story of self-discovery and personal freedom.

 As her story gets underway, China is picked up on the road by a woman named Liz, a Scottish woman looking to make her fortune in this late 19th Century Argentina.
 Liz is the beginning of China’s freedom, in more ways than one.